 This two-year course enables students who already have a high level of attainment in a foreign language or languages, and have studied literature to honours level, to develop their interests further; to address general problems in literary study; to acquire research skills, often of a highly technical kind; and to do a substantial piece of independent research.
 It is especially suitable for those interested in comparative literature, since it can be done in either one or two literatures.
-These may be English, French, German, Italian, Spanish (including Latin American), Portuguese (including Brazilian), Russian, Czech, Slovak, Byzantine and Modern Greek, Celtic, Classical or Medieval Latin, or Classical Greek.
+These may be English, French, German, Italian, Spanish (including Latin American), Portuguese (including Brazilian), Russian, Czech, Slovak, Byzantine and Modern Greek, Classical or Medieval Latin, or Classical Greek.
 The only restrictions are that if you offer Classical Latin or Classical Greek, the other literature must not be English; if you offer Medieval Latin, the other literature must not be Classical Latin or Classical Greek or English; and if you offer a single language, it must not be English.

 YEAR ONE

 Michaelmas Term Hilary Term Trinity Term

-Special Subject 1 Special Subject 2 Special Subject 3
+Special Subject 1 Special Subject 2 Dissertation

-Method/Theory Option (self-developed)
+Method/Theory Option Workshops

 YEAR TWO

 Michaelmas Term Hilary Term Trinity Term

+Special Subject 3

 Dissertation (20-25,000 words)

-The components of the MPhil are the same as those of the MSt, except that you do three Special Subjects (the final one of which should developed individually with your supervisor), and that your dissertation is 20,000 - 25,000 words in length.
+The components of the MPhil are the same as those of the MSt, except that you do three Special Subjects, and that your dissertation is 20,000 - 25,000 words in length.
 Students are required to submit work for assessment on all four of the non-dissertation components.
 Of these four, providing all receive at least a pass, the component gaining the lowest mark will be discounted in the final assessment.
-A piece of work that does not achieve a pass must be included in the final assessment.